thousandbrainsproject/tbp.monty/docs/how-monty-works/sensor-module/two-d-sensor-module.md

 - It detects one dominant texture edge per patch, so corners, repeated textures, or competing edges can produce ambiguous orientations.
 - It embeds the 2D chart in a 3D-shaped message by fixing `z = 0`.
-- Curved surfaces with nonzero Gaussian curvature cannot be flattened without distortion, and the learned model depend on the exploration path for these objects.
+- Curved surfaces with nonzero Gaussian curvature cannot be flattened without distortion, and the learned model depends on the exploration path for these objects.
+In practice, the uncorrected distortions appear minimal.